DevOps-With-Brian/linode-infra/README.md

 [![Documentation Status](https://readthedocs.org/projects/linode-infra/badge/?version=latest)](https://linode-infra.readthedocs.io/en/latest/?badge=latest)

-This is my production terraform code for [DevOps With Brian](www.devopswithbrian.com) where I have a blog and a few other things used in [Youtube Videos](https://www.youtube.com/@devopswithbrian)
+This is my production terraform code for www.devopswithbrian.com where I have a blog and a few other things used in [Youtube Videos](https://www.youtube.com/@devopswithbrian)

 For the full documentation and how to use this please go [Here](https://linode-infra.readthedocs.io/en/latest/?badge=latest)